 - have the financial security to save for retirement versus living paycheck to paycheck

-Keuka College Graduates & Student Loan
+Keuka College Graduates and Student Loans

 Keuka College was founded with the belief that our college would provide high-level education to all deserving students, regardless of their economic background.